 Cost: $45 for adults and $20 for youth.
 Kids 4 and under are free

 Time: 7:00 pm

 Location: Rundle Park

-sight night Edmonton 2017 is set to take place on Saturday, October 28th!
-Please join us once again in lighting up the night along the river valley for the Seventh Annual Edmonton sight night, presented by Flaman Fitness!
+sight night Edmonton 2019 is set to take place on Saturday, September 28th, 2019!
+Please join us once again in lighting up the night along the river valley for the Eighth Annual Edmonton sight night, presented by Flaman Fitness!
 This year’s event offers a 2.5K walk or 5K and 10K chipped run; where sighted and visually impaired participants will light up the night together with their “sight night lights” and enthusiasm as they raise awareness, support and funding for Alberta’s visually impaired athletes.

 Registration is now open!
 Register here!
 Each participant will receive a high quality headlamp (“sight night light”)

 We encourage everyone to help ASRAB in raising funds for sight night!
 Please use the Pledge Form to collect pledges (tax receipts can be issued for donations over $20) from your family, friends, colleagues, and neighbours … anyone that can assist us in supporting sport and recreation opportunities for persons with a vision impairment.
 We look forward to a successful sight night!

 Together, let’s make sight night 2019 a shining success!